Q: Which students can participate in the program?

 Q: Will the university provide accommodations for the students?

 A: No. The program does not have any ability to provide accommodations for students.
 Some of our past participants have come from far away places like China, India, UK, S. Korea, Arizona, California, North Carolina, Texas, and Virginia.
-They have found a friend/relative to stay with, a parent has accompanied them, or they have found accommodations nearby on their own.
+They have found a friend/relative to stay with, or a parent has accompanied them and they have found accommodations nearby on their own.
 Note that students who are minors (under the age of 18 years) must stay with a parent or must stay with an adult whom the parents of the participant have authorized to be the legal guardian of the participant for the duration of the program.

 Q: How can students commute to the program?